Jacob Laktonen

-Jacob J. Laktonen, Jr. was an American accountant and politician.
+Jacob John Laktonen, Jr. (January 18, 1917 – April 6, 1996) was an American accountant and politician.
 Laktonen served a single term in the Alaska House of Representatives in the 1970s.
 He was employed for at least four decades by the Alaska Packers' Association and was an accountant for them at the time he served in the House.
 Laktonen was a Republican and a Native American, and his residence was Larsen Bay.
 A veteran and a commercial fishersman, Laktonen also founded and served on the Larsen Bay Village Council.